parttimenerd/jfr-query-experiments/README.md

 ...
 ```
 Limitations:
-- Durations are stores as milliseconds.
+- Durations are stores as nanoseconds.
 - Stack traces are stored a fixed size (100 frames by default) but are slow to import, so avoid if possible.

 Lessons learned on duckdb